-The poorest countries of the world are often the most vulnerable to civil violence and war.
+Poor countries such as Mali are often the most vulnerable to civil violence and war.
 U.S. international assistance is an investment in peace and stability.
 In addition, the United States must support peacekeeping missions designed to stop the violence.
 The successful transition to independence for South Sudan, in which the U.S. played a key role, demonstrates the importance of proactive conflict prevention and peacebuilding initiatives.
 These programs can save lives and avoid the need to fund large emergency response programs.